Difference Between Cardiac Arrest and Heart Attack in Indian Patients

 Maintain Healthy Weight

 Being on the heavier side of the weight spectrum brings with it many health complications, which include heart diseases.
 The risk of heart disease is linked to other health problems in overweight individuals like diabetes, hypertension, and high cholesterol.
-Healthy weight management helps in keeping cholesterol levels at optimum levels and in reducing the chances of getting diabetes.
+Healthy dietary modifications like following weight loss diet plan charts weight management helps in keeping cholesterol levels at optimum levels and in reducing the chances of getting diabetes.
 The ideal BMI range for an average individual to avoid severe heart disease is somewhere between 18.6 to 24.9.
 Following obesity diet charts and adhering to it can help you lose the extra weight.

 You need to follow a diet that is high in nutrition and low in harmful substances like trans fats and saturated fat.
 Natural dietary sources of Omega-3 fatty acids, antioxidants, fibre, and proteins are the best foods for lowering cholesterol and fat build-up in the arteries.